miron-srebrakowski/food-bot/README.md

 Note: The training/validation datasets are not included because they are very large files, so if the notebook (file 1) is re-run it might output a 'No such file in directory.' error.
-However, the scrips are very general (see Report), so changing the 'data_path' variable at the top to a path containing folders with images is sufficient to run (and re-train) the model.
-The notebook is submitted in a fully run format.
+However, the scrips are very general, so changing the 'data_path' variable at the top to a path containing folders with images is sufficient to run (and re-train) the model.